gabrielfreitas-azr/gabrielfreitas-azr/README.md

 <div display="inline-block">

 	- 👋 Hi there, I'm @gabrielfreitas-azr!
-	- 📚 I’m interested in physics and computation,
+	- 📚 I’m interested in physics,
 	- 🧬 I'm an undergradute in Computational Physics at University of São Paulo,
 	- 🐧 My favorites linux distros are fedora and archlinux, currently I run fedora 36 on my daily desktop,
 	- 👨‍💻 The best way to find me is on discord: Space#0191.